mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 _postsecondary:_ one word, no hyphen.

-_Washington state:_ lowercase state (unless you’re referring to Washington State University, the Washington State Legislature, or something similar).
+_Washington state:_ lowercase state (unless you're referring to Washington State University, the Washington State Legislature, or something similar).

 _website:_ one word, lowercase

 ### Titles of people
-Formal titles should not be capitalized unless the title precedes a person’s name or appears in a headline.
+Formal titles should not be capitalized unless the title precedes a person's name or appears in a headline.
 Example: _Co-chair Melinda Gates will speak at the Washington Economic Club this year._

 Lowercase and spell out titles when they are not used with an individual's name.
 Example: _The foundation co-chair issued a statement._

 Lowercase and spell out titles in constructions that use commas to set them off from a name.
 Example: _Bill Gates, co-chair of the foundation, commented on the grant._

 ### United States
 Spell out United States when using it as a noun.
 Abbreviate it as U.S. (including periods) when using it as an adjective.
-In certain cases, as when referring to a person from the United States, it’s acceptable to use American.
+In certain cases, as when referring to a person from the United States, it's acceptable to use American.

 Examples:
 _The U.S. State Department is in the United States._